No Going Back campaign success

 During this pandemic, St Mungo's has been part of the national effort to help thousands of people off the streets and into hotels to keep them safe.
-Across the country, almost 15,000 people at risk of rough sleeping have been given accommodation.
-This has been an amazing achievement and allowing people to isolate themselves has probably saved lives.
+Since March 2020, across the country, almost 15,000 people sleeping rough or at risk of rough sleeping were temporarily housed.

-The Government has announced a taskforce to work on ensuring as few people as possible return to life on the streets.
-This is a good start but now the Government needs to guarantee that no one will be forced out of their emergency accommodation without being offered suitable alternative housing.
-And give councils the funding they need to make this happen.
+We called on the Government to guarantee that no one would be forced out of their emergency accommodation without being offered suitable alternative housing.
+And for councils to be given the funding they need to make this happen.

-This means urgently increasing funding for Housing First, floating support and supported housing services so that extra help is available to those who need support to avoid losing their home.
+This meant urgently increasing funding for Housing First, floating support and supported housing services so that extra help is available to those who need support to avoid losing their home.

 Women sleeping rough are at high risk of physical and sexual violence, so they need safe, secure housing with the right support to escape abuse for good.